cjun01/Batch_KASP/README.md

 ## Features
 - Automated primer design for KASP markers.
-- Customizable Tm calculation and hairpin structure checking.
+- Customizable Tm calculation and hairpin structure and primer dimer checking.
 - Command-line interface for easy use and integration into bioinformatics pipelines.

 ## Requirements